 - ♣ Alicia R. Chacon International Language School Highly developed academic program offers rigorous curriculum based on integrated, interdisciplinary units and critical thinking skills in a Dual Language setting (English/Spanish) from kinder to 8th grade.
 Curriculum also includes functional skills in a third language of student's choice, beginning in kinder, in German, Japanese, Mandarin Chinese, and Russian.
-For more information, please call the school office at (915) 434-9200. - ↓ Eastwood Knolls International School The school is not only a T.E.A.
-Exemplary campus based on TAKS scores for 2009-10, but Eastwood Knolls is now an International School of Choice.
-All Dual Language students in Kindergarten through 6th grade receive instruction in Chinese language.
-Please call the campus office for further information at (915) 434-4400. - ↓ Hacienda Heights Communications Magnet School Dual Language School offers Japanese and French Language classes to students who participate in the Two Way Dual Language Program.
-For further information, contact school counselor at (915) 434-2500. - ♣ Sageland MicroSociety (Sageland Elementary) The Micro-Society program is the only student-based whole school reform effort of its kind.
+For more information, please call the school office at (915) 434-9200. - Lastwood Knolls International School - For over twenty years, EKIS has afforded students the opportunity to learn both English and Spanish through a rigorous and culturally rich curriculum.
+Students in the Two-Way Dual Language program also learn Mandarin Chinese.
+Their Dual Language program strives to teach bilingualism, biliteracy, and biculturalism to develop well-rounded global citizens.
+Please call the campus office for further information at (915) 434-4400. - Hacienda Heights International School - Dual Language School offers French Language classes to students in Kinder through sixth grade who participate in the Two Way Dual Language Program.
+Students in monolingual classes K-4 participate in music and art classes, while those in 5th and 6th choose among art, band, or orchestra.
+For further information, contact the school at (915) 434-2500. - ♣ Sageland MicroSociety (Sageland Elementary) The Micro-Society program is the only student-based whole school reform effort of its kind.
 This research-based education program transforms classrooms by providing a real-world context for academic learning.
 Students collaborate with parents, business volunteers, and teachers to create functioning small communities.
 Traditional academic subjects are studied in the morning and then applied "on the job" through program activities.

 Students spend 45 minutes a day, 4 days each week in their jobs where they learn to run businesses, apply technology, and develop government and social agencies.
 Students become immersed in the realities of a free-market economy, replete with taxes, income issues, and politics.
 MicroSociety enables teachers to answer two persistent student questions: "Why do I need to know this?" and "How do I fit in the world?"
-Micro-Society Coordinator's telephone number is (915) 434-2900. - ↓ Young Women's Leadership Academy (YWLA) The Young Women's Leadership Academy (YWLA) is El Paso's first all-girl public college preparatory school with a focus on STEAM (Science, Technology, Engineering, Arts, and Mathematics).
+Micro-Society Coordinator's telephone number is (915) 434-2991.

+- Young Women's Leadership Academy (YWLA) - Young Women's Leadership Academy (YWLA) - The Young Women's Leadership Academy (YWLA) is El Paso's first all-girl public college preparatory school with a focus on STEAM (Science, Technology, Engineering, Arts, and Mathematics).
 The core values for the Young Women's Leadership Academy are Responsible Leadership, College and Career Readiness, and Wellness Life Skills.
-Currently the Ysleta Young Women's Leadership Academy has 6th and 7th grade young ladies enrolled for the 2016 - 2017 school year.
-Each year thereafter, YWLA will be recruiting current 5th grade girls to apply for the upcoming school year. - 4 AVID (Advancement Via Individual Determination) The AVID College Readiness System is a systemically aligned approach designed to support students and educators as they increase school/district-wide learning and performance in preparing students to be college ready.
-AVID helps participating elementary, middle and high schools prepare students for four year college eligibility and helps make

-College preparatory curricula accessible to all students.
+Currently, the Ysleta Young Women's Leadership Academy has 6th through 10th-grade girls enrolled for the 2019 2020 school year. - ♣ AVID (Advancement Via Individual Determination) The AVID College Readiness System is a systemically aligned approach designed to support students and educators as they increase school/district-wide learning and performance in preparing students to be college ready.
+AVID helps participating elementary, middle and high schools prepare students for four year college eligibility and helps make college preparatory curricula accessible to all students.
 AVID targets students receiving average grades who have the potential to succeed in a rigorous academic program.
 Middle and high school AVID students are required to enroll in at least one Pre-AP, AP and/or Dual Credit course and receive support through an AVID elective class.
-AVID is a part of the academic program at 3 YISD elementary, 3 middle and 2 high schools.
-For further information, contact the YISD Department of Secondary Education at (915) 434-0562 or (915) 434-0565.
+AVID is a part of the academic program in YISD at 2 middle schools and 2 high schools.
+For further information, contact the YISD Department of High School Academics at (915) 434-0540.